Willem Bontekoe: Journal

 Bontekoe might have been forgotten had he not written his journal (see above).
 This book is about his voyage with the Nieuw Hoorn, the shipwreck, the adventurous voyage to Java in lifeboats, and his subsequent years of service in East Asia.
-It was first printed by Hoorn printer Jan Deutel, a Protestant Chamber of rhetoric who heavily edited Bontekoe's prose; Bontekoe is described as a "writer of little talent".
+It was first printed by Hoorn printer Jan Deutel, a Protestant member of the Chamber of rhetoric who heavily edited Bontekoe's prose; Bontekoe is described as a "writer of little talent".
 The book is illustrated with etchings and was a bestseller in the 17th and 18th centuries: before 1800, sixty editions and many translations had been published, and it was republished a number of times in the 19th and 20th centuries.
 Deutel had molded Bontekoe's journal into a highly fashionable form that combined adventure, disaster, and religion to make a book with educational and literary appeal.

 Bontekoe set out from Texel on December 28, 1618 as skipper of the Nieuw Hoorn ("New Hoorn"), an East Indiaman (i.e. an armed merchant ship).
 His destination was the town of Bantam on Java.
 The merchant Hein Rol had formally the upper command.

 After passing the coast of Brazil, at the end of May 1619 the ship passed Cape Hope, where it did not stop due to the weather.
 Instead it stayed for 21 days in Réunion and 9 days at Île Sainte-Marie near the coast of Madagascar.
 It departed from there on 8 September.
 The ship sailed alone through the Indian Ocean.
 By then 17 of the 216 crew members had died.